Which paper should I choose?

 The most used coating type is machine coated, also referred to as maco or MC.
 A coating is applied to the paper, causing the paper to absorb less ink.
 The ink lies, as it were, on the paper instead of being absorbed.
 A disadvantage is that with the coating, the paper is more difficult to write on.
 The coating can be matt or glossy, each with their own advantages and disadvantages, which are shown in table 2.
 A glossy coating is also sometimes called satin.

 When paper has no coating, it's called offset paper.
+Our recycled paper is also uncoated.
 Because this paper has no coating, the paper absorbs more ink than the machine coated variants.
 The result will be slightly less clear and have a matt appearance.
 A big advantage is that you can write on the paper very well.